KunalxKushwaha/Rock--Paper-Scissors/README.md

 Inspired by the original Rock-Paper-Scissors game

-Developed with 💙 by Your Name
+Developed with 💙 by Kunal Kushwaha.